Oakfield Primary School

 - Effectiveness of leadership and management Requires improvement 1

-- Previous Ofsted grade: Good on 6th March 2014
+- Previous Ofsted grade: Requires improvement on 14th June 2016

 - Ofsted report: View the Ofsted report